The Boat Race: 1877 dead heat

-Permanent Cancellations during World Wars
+Temporary cancellations during World Wars

 Because of World War I and II, the race was completely cancelled in 1915–1919 and 1940–1945.
 On 12 January 1915, The Daily Telegraph announced that the annual race was completely cancelled due to men leaving for war, "for every available oarsman, either Fresher or Blue, has joined the colours."

 1959 Oxford mutiny

 In 1959 some of the existing Oxford blues attempted to oust president Ronnie Howard and coach Jumbo Edwards.
-However, their attempt failed when Cambridge supported the president.
+Their attempt failed when Cambridge supported the president.
 Three of the dissidents returned and Oxford went on to win by six lengths.